codeworksacademy/vue-3-guide/src/resources/02-new/02-suspense.md

 # Suspense Component

 The new Suspense component is still in experimental phase.
-Suspense is designed to provide a conditional template based upon an `asyc` process.
+Suspense is designed to provide a conditional template based upon an `async` process.

-Suspense pulls its inspiration from the common comunity `VAsync Component`
+Suspense pulls its inspiration from the common community `VAsync Component`

 __VAsync.vue__